guilhAbreu/Snake-Battle-Royale/README.md

 - SPACE BAR: Speed up snake for a little piece of time

-- ESC: Exit game
+- ESC: Exit game (At the server, while none players are connected, it is possible close the server pressing this key)

 ## Cleaning Game Space

-In order to remove files created during the game and reset statistics, in root folder type on the line command **make clean**.
+In order to remove files created during the game, in root folder type on the line command **make clean**.